 How are supported independent living options for NDIS levels determined?

-Support for the NDIS independent living options are usually provided by an independent support worker under the NDIS and is classified as follows:
+Support for the NDIS independent living options is usually provided by an independent support worker under the NDIS and is classified as follows:

 Lower needs – Support at this level provides regular living arrangements and supervision and is not typically available 24 hours a day.

-Standard needs – 24-hour support, including daily supervision and overnight assistance, are provided as part of this level of support.
+Standard needs – 24-hour support, including daily supervision, assistance with daily tasks and overnight assistance, are provided as part of this level of support.

 Higher needs – A continuous active support program is included with this level of SIL.
-People with complex behavioral disabilities or high medical needs usually require this level of care.
+People with complex behavioural disabilities or high medical needs usually require this level of care.

-Our experienced NDIS independent support worker at Advance Care can determine your eligibility for the supported accommodation and arrange a plan review to include funding for SIL supported independent living in your plan if you do not currently have the budget for SIL within your plan.
+Our experienced NDIS independent support worker at Advance Care in New South Wales can determine your eligibility for the supported accommodation and arrange a plan review to include funding for SIL-supported independent living in your plan if you do not currently have the budget for SIL within your plan.

 In what ways are supported living assessed?

-After knowing what SIL is and their eligibility, now you are keen to know about the SIL assessment.
+After knowing what SIL is and its eligibility, you are now keen to know about the SIL assessment.

 Well, there are NDIS SIL rules that must be addressed by the participants.